 The energy savings from the proposed conditions varies by climate zone.
-As a result, the energy impacts and cost-effectiveness were evaluated using the following climate zones:
+As a result, the energy impacts and cost-effectiveness were evaluated for each of the 16 California climate zones.
+Energy savings, energy cost savings, and peak demand reductions were calculated using the Energy Commission's TDV (Time Dependent Valuation) methodology.